robertnowell/3d_wireframe/README.md

 ## Acknowledgement

-This project was completed at School 42, Fremont.
+This project was completed at School 42 in Fremont, California.